konvader/OctoPrint-Powerinfo/README.md

 ## Description

-Powerinfo is a plugin for OctoPi to monitor the state of a 2 channel relay card (e.g. SainSmart) You are able to configure input and output values for each relay within the settings.
+Powerinfo is a plugin for OctoPi to monitor the state of a 2 channel relay card (e.g. SainSmart).
+You are able to configure input and output values for each relay within the settings.
 Changes will take effect as soon as you click the Save button inside the Settings section.
-It is compatible to all hardware revision of Raspberry Pi including Pi3.
+It is compatible to all hardware revisions of Raspberry Pi including Pi3.

 ## Setup